 Final Payment

 If you booked your cruise more than 3 months in advance, chances are you only paid a deposit.
-For most cruise lines your final payment will be due 90 days before your cruise sets sail.
-Sometimes there are special deals or promotions that allow you to extend your deadline, talk to your travel agent if you have any questions!
+For most cruise lines your final payment will be due 90-100 days before your cruise sets sail.
+If you booked with us, we’ll make sure you don’t miss your final payment deadline!
+Sometimes there are special deals or promotions that allow you to extend your deadline.
+Let us know if you have any questions.

 Shore Excursions